List of places of worship in Sevenoaks District: Overview of the district and its places of worship

 The district of Sevenoaks covers approximately 142 sqmi of mostly rural land in the far west of Kent.
 Clockwise from the north, it shares borders with four other boroughs in Kent—Dartford, Gravesham, Tonbridge and Malling and Tunbridge Wells—then with the district of Wealden in East Sussex, the district of Tandridge in Surrey, and the London Boroughs of Bromley and Bexley.
-The population at the time of the United Kingdom Census 2001 was 109,305.
+The population at the time of the 2001 United Kingdom census was 109,305.
 Sevenoaks itself, a commuter town with a population of about 18,500, is the largest settlement and the seat of local government; Swanley and Edenbridge are also major centres of population, with populations of 16,588 and 7,808 respectively as of 2001.

 Sevenoaks town and its environs grew rapidly during the Victorian era.
 The ancient parish church of St Nicholas was supplemented by Decimus Burton's St Mary's Church (1831) at Riverhead, St John's Church (1858–59) and St Mary's Church at Kippington (1878–80).
 The Roman Catholic church dates from 1896.
 For Nonconformists, a General Baptist chapel was erected in 1842, the original Wesleyan Methodist church opened in 1852, the large Congregational church at St John's Hill was finished in 1866 and Bible Christian and Baptist chapels were added in 1882 and 1886 respectively.

 Religious affiliation

-According to the United Kingdom Census 2001, 109,305 people lived in the district of Sevenoaks.
+According to the 2001 United Kingdom census, 109,305 people lived in the district of Sevenoaks.
 Of these, 77.02% identified themselves as Christian, 0.34% were Muslim, 0.2% were Hindu, 0.2% were Buddhist, 0.15% were Jewish, 0.09% were Sikh, 0.27% followed another religion, 14.43% claimed no religious affiliation and 7.3% did not state their religion.
 The proportion of Christians was much higher than the 71.74% in England as a whole.
 Adherents of Islam, Hinduism, Judaism and Sikhism and Buddhism were much less prevalent in the district than in England overall: in 2001, 3.1% of people in England were Muslim, 1.11% were Hindu, 0.67% were Sikh, 0.52% were Jewish and 0.28% were Buddhist.
 The proportion of people who followed religions not mentioned in the Census was slightly lower than the national figure of 0.29%, as was the proportion of people with no religious affiliation (for which the national average was 14.59%).